farhantaukir/final-third/README.md

 # Final Third
 ### *In the Final Third, every move matters.*

 Final Third is a Football Club Management and Tracking System built with the MERN stack following strict MVC architecture.
-It enables structured communication and management between admins, coaches, and players — covering club and roster management, match planning, performance tracking, and coach–player communication.
+It enables structured communication and management between admins, coaches and players which covers club and roster management, match planning, performance tracking, and coach–player communication.

 ---